 You want to work conversion tracking into a feedback loop to continuously improve your ad campaigns.
 So what does that feedback loop look like.
 Below is a simple diagram to help you follow along.

 In the diagram, your original ‘ad click’ is the ad and it’s creative that drove the initial interaction.
-The ‘conversion’ is the action that’s aligned to your business goal (like helping visitors verify their insurance by completing a form on your website), and the ‘success’ is the positive signal that gets fed back to the ad platforms so they can use machine learning to find more people to serve your ad to who are likely to fill out the insurance verification form..
+The ‘conversion’ is the action that’s aligned to your business goal (like helping visitors schedule an appointment through your website), and the ‘success’ is the positive signal that gets fed back to the ad platforms so they can use machine learning to find more people to serve your ad to who are likely to schedule an appointment.

 In the context of Google and Facebook ads, a conversion success feedback loop would involve: